Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 We set out from Lancaster Gate Station on the final leg of our journey and decided to explore some of the many mews in this part of the capital.
 We know that mews used to be the ‘service conduits’ for the grand town houses on either side, where the horses, carriages (downstairs) and staff (upstairs) were housed whilst their masters were staying in London, but we thought that the stables had long gone in favour of bijoux conversions for folk looking for a more ‘individualistic’ lifestyle.
 But not Bathurst Mews.
 Bathurst Mews has two stable yards that are alive and kicking (figuratively speaking).
 And, the day we passed through, both stables were grooming and tacking up their ponies ready to take groups around Hyde Park at whatever speed their skill allowed.
 It felt suddenly like being thrust back into a childhood of pony clubs and oh so many brushes, with lots of kids, most excited and a few a little apprehensive, waiting in the cleanest jodhpurs and boots to mount their miniature steeds.

 According to Hyde Park Stables manager, Catherine Brown, “There have been horses here continually since 1835, aside from just two years in the Second World War when the building was used for motor vehicles.”
 The Ross Nye Stables has ‘only’ been going since 1965 (at around the time that ‘mews’ became really fashionable – think of Michael Caine’s Charlie Croker in The Italian Job, and Twiggy posing in front of a mini), but it’s still in the same family.
 Ross, who first opened the stables, grew up in Queensland and worked on a cattle station with his brother for ten years.
-They rode all day long over very rough country, and were involved in all aspects of horse care – from breeding to breaking in, from mustering cattle to picnic races.
+They rode all day long over rough country and were involved in all aspects of horse care – from breeding to breaking in, from mustering cattle to picnic races.
 Rotten Row with its sandy base must have felt like a bit of a doddle.

 We are now heading through the Hyde Park Estate, which is bounded by Sussex Gardens, Bayswater Road and Edgware Road.
 Most the 1,700 or so freehold interests within the estate are owned by the Church Commissioners for England.
 It was given the name ‘Tyburnia’ when the area was first developed in the early 19th century to try and give it a catchy title to match Belgravia’s but, perhaps unsurprisingly as the name is more associated with gallows (the Tyburn ‘gallows’ tree was at Marble Arch) than lifestyle, the name didn’t stick.
 The ever-optimistic estate agents of the 21st century are trying to resurrect the name Tyburnia to give the area a marketing ‘hook’, as rates are still lower than other parts of the capital (but don’t get excited, you still won’t be able to afford it).

 The area later became invaded by minor hotels, and a block of flats replaced the church that had burnt down at the east end of the square.
-Consequently, the garden became dilapidated and in 1989 was acquired by Westminster City Council through compulsory purchase.
+Consequently, the garden became neglected and in 1989 was acquired by Westminster City Council through compulsory purchase.
 It was completely re-landscaped with new paths, shrub planting and railings and today is well, rather than brilliantly maintained.

 If you are passing in the warmer months (May to October) you will see ‘Paddingtonscape’ by Hannah Warren, a Paddington Bear statue in the square featuring the various landmarks and street scenes in and around Paddington.
 Like every good bear though, he hibernates during the winter months (November to March) at the Hilton London Paddington.